NicolasThierion/synapse/README.md

   }
 }
 ```
-You probably already encountered some piece of code with such similar fuzzy url concatenations, did you?
+Tired of all those fuzzy url concatenations and obscure parameter parsing ?
 Synapse is a library that allows you to achieve the same as above with much less boilerplate code:
 ```typescript
 @SynapseApi({